JayvonK/WeatherApp-Repo/README.md

 <!-- Notes

+Peer reviewed By : Zahid Afsar
+Peer comment : I would like to say that this looks extremely identical to the adobe desgin.
+It works well and I can tell jayvon did put all his effort into this project.
+For the functionality everything works you could search, add to favorite, night/day mode, displays api data.
+However I would recommend that jayvon makes the hit box for the day/night mode smaller to only chage when you click the sun / moon because i can click above it to change it.
+Another thing is that you could add the change from fahrenheit to celcius from the orginal design.
+Other then that I cant find any more small things he can change.
+I would like to say that this weather app is amazing and I am impressed from it.

 FUNCTIONALITY:
  1. Day and Night Mode
     - Once you click the sun, moon pops up on opposite side